-Containing a Geographical Description of that vast Continent; the Customs and Commerce, of the Inhabitants, &c.
+Containing a Geographical Description of that wast Continent; the Customs and Commerce of the Inhabitants, &c.

-In my former Letters, I presented you with a view of the English and French Colonies, the Commerce of Canada, the Navigation upon the Rivers and Lakes of that Country, the course of sailing from Europe to North-America, the several Attempts made by the English to master the French Colonies, the Incursions of the French upon New-England, and upon the Iroquese Country: In a word, Sir, I have reveal'd a great many things, that for reasons of state or Politicks, have been hitherto conceal'd; infomuch, that if you were capable of making me a Sacrifice to your Resentment, 'tis now in your power to ruine me at Court, by producing my Letters.
+N my former Letters, I presented you with a View of the English and French Colonies, the Commerce of Canada, the Navigation upon the Rivers and Lakes of that Country, the Course of Sailing from Europe to North-America, the several Attempts made by the English to master the French Colonies, the Incursions of the French upon New-England, and upon the Iroquese Country: In a Word, Sir, I have reveal'd a great many things, that for Reasons of State or Politicks, have been hitherto conceal'd; insomuch, that if you were capable of making me a Sacrifice to your Resentment, 'tis now in your Power to ruin me at Court, by producing my Letters.